 With an office that is full of animal lovers, it is no surprise that Zhang Financial is a big supporter of local organizations that protect and care for animals in need.

 The SPCA is an organization supported by volunteers dedicated to rescuing homeless dogs, cats, puppies and kittens from Southwest Michigan pounds and adopting them into responsible homes.
 Zhang Financial has been very proud to be the Presenting Sponsor for their Annual Doggie Dash 5K Run which raises funds for their no-kill shelter.
 Sparky Zhang, aka Top Dog, has continued to inspire both people and pets alike for walking the longest distance on the shortest legs.

 Ministry with Community

 Charles and Lynn have an enthusiasm for helping those in need.
-They make donations to the annual event called Chefs Against Hunger and for many years, Zhang Financial has been the lead sponsor for the event.
-They continuously volunteer their time and money to Ministry with Community, a non-profit organization that provides shelter, food, and help to adults and families in crisis.
+They have volunteered their time and money to Ministry with Community, a non-profit organization that provides shelter, food, and help to adults and families in crisis.